sdpjswl/ASJExpandableTextView/README.md

 ```
 @property (nonatomic) IBInspectable NSUInteger maximumLineCount;
 ```
 You can set the number of visible lines of the text view.
 Default is 4.
-To use this property, `hasDynamicHeight` must be set to `YES`.
+To use this property, `isExpandable` must be set to `YES`.

 ```
 @property (nonatomic) IBInspectable BOOL shouldShowDoneButtonOverKeyboard;